Éamon Zayed: Aluminium Hormozgan

 On 11 January 2013, Zayed joined another Iranian club, Aluminium Hormozgan and signed a contract with this team until the end of the season.

 Shamrock Rovers

 On 3 July 2013, Zayed made a return to the League of Ireland when he signed an 18-month contract with Shamrock Rovers.
 He made his debut in a friendly against Birmingham City.
 He scored his first league goal for Rovers on 16 July.

 Sligo Rovers (loan)

-On 31 July 2014, he joined Sligo Rovers on loan until the end of the season.
+On 31 July 2014, Zayed joined Sligo Rovers on loan until the end of the season.

 Sabah FA

 In December 2014, Zayed joined Sabah FA.
 On 6 February 2015, Eamon scored his first goal against Kuala Lumpur SPA bringing the team towards victory.

 Indy Eleven

-On December 23, 2015, Zayed signed with the NASL side, Indy Eleven.
-On April 16, 2016, Zayed scored two late goals against the New York Cosmos, leading his side to a 2–1 victory, and earning Player of the Week honors.
-On June 11, Zayed scored a hat-trick in the final game of the Spring season, a 4–1 victory over the Carolina RailHawks.
+On 23 December 2015, Zayed signed with the NASL side, Indy Eleven.
+On 16 April 2016, Zayed scored two late goals against the New York Cosmos, leading his side to a 2–1 victory, and earning Player of the Week honors.
+On 11 June, Zayed scored a hat-trick in the final game of the Spring season, a 4–1 victory over the Carolina RailHawks.
 This result evened the Eleven and the Cosmos atop the table on goals scored and allowed, with Indy holding the tiebreaker based on their head-to-head result with New York.